Ganil151/Devops/1-Beginner/README.md

 1.  **Version Control**: Initialize, branch, and merge code safely using Git.
 2.  **OS Mastery**: Navigate the Linux filesystem and manage system resources via CLI.
 3.  **Data Ready**: Write and validate clean YAML and JSON configuration files.
 4. **Containerize**: Package a simple application into a Docker image.
+5. **App Stack Aware**: Distinguish between libraries and frameworks, and understand runtime environments like Node.js or JVM.
-5.  **Automate**: Build a basic pipeline that automatically tests your code on push.
+6. **Automate**: Build a basic pipeline that automatically tests your code on push.
-6.  **Connect**: Explain how data travels between a client and a server.
+7. **Connect**: Explain how data travels between a client and a server.

 ---
 **Next Step**: Once you've mastered these foundations, move to the [Intermediate Level](../2-Intermediate/README.md) to learn about Orchestration and IaC.